 Temporary orders: You, or your spouse, can ask for a hearing so that the judge can decide any issues with child custody, child visitation, child support, requests for Los Angeles divorce attorney fees, and more.
 Such hearings are known as Order to show cause hearings.

 Agreements: You, or your spouse, and your mediator/lawyers, will work on a permanent agreement that resolves all the issues.
-If you do reach an agreement, you don’t have to appear in court, and a judgement based on your agreement can be entered into the court.
+If you do reach an agreement, you don’t have to appear in court, and a judgment based on your agreement can be entered into the court.
 You will have to submit a statement to the court saying the marriage is finished due to irreconcilable differences.

 Trial: If you cannot reach an agreement, then you and your spouse will have to appear in court for a trial in which the judge makes the final decision.